 Despite the strict legislation and the difficulties in obtaining a license, many operators want to carry this license as the UKGC has managed to establish consumer trust.
 The market offers a stable legal framework and a large player base that enjoys online gaming activity.

-If you compare the UK to any other EU jurisdiction, the UK has a lot that easily gets it to the top spot.
+If you compare the UK to any other EU jurisdiction, the UK has a lot that easily puts it in the top spot.
 This includes the strong market and its potential.
 At the same time, other markets have only just started or are still trying to find their feet within the gambling industry.

 The Danish Gambling Authority, Spillemyndigheden, is a cornerstone of Denmark's gambling regulations.
 The DGA was established in 2000 to oversee land-based casinos and Danske Spil, the state lottery and betting company.
 Later, in 2013, the regulatory body expanded its authority to include online betting and casino operations.